-That prior to the commencement of development on site full details of the signalised pedestrian and cycle crossings on the A726 shall be submitted for the written approval of the Planning Authority.
-The details thereafter agreed shall be fully implemented on site in the approved manner prior to the occupation of any residential unit hereby approved.
+That prior to the commencement of development on site full details of the signalised pedestrian and cycle crossings along with pedestrian access and cycle lanes on the A726 shall be submitted for the written approval of the Planning Authority.
+The details thereafter agreed shall be fully implemented prior to the occupation of any residential unit hereby approved.